Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 sources should also be filtered (e.g. sources driving maps or charts from the same data) then supply a JSON array of source IDs in this parameter.

-**attachToId**
+**containerElement**

-If you want to output the dataGrid in an existing element on the page with a known CSS ID then specify that ID here.
-This must match the `id` option if specified.
+If you want to output the dataGrid in an existing element on the page with a known CSS selector then specify the selector here.
+If the selector matches multiple elements then only the first will be used.

 **autoResponsiveCols** - set to true to automatically hide columns responsively when below each breakpoint.
 Priority is set by position in the grid with columns on the right being